 The complete list of User-Projects and Users can be found in Annexes 2 and 3, respectively (MS Access, Annex 2 and 3).

-In addition to the major achievements in the studies of turbulence, reported in 1.1., the following interesting results have been obtained during the first year of ULTI program:
+In addition to the major achievement in the studies of superconductivity in multiwalled carbon nanotubes, reported in 1.1., the following interesting results have been obtained during the second year of ULTI program: